- Search The Registry

 The birth of Camille Nickerson in 1888 is celebrated on this date.
 She was a Black musician, composer, and administrator.

 Nickerson was born into a talented Creole musical family in the French Quarter of New Orleans.
-At the age of nine she was the pianist for the Nickerson Ladies' Orchestra directed by her father.
-She attended Oberlin Conservatory earning a Bachelor of Music in 1916 and a masters in music degree in 1932.
+At the age of nine, she was the pianist for the Nickerson Ladies' Orchestra directed by her father.
+She attended Oberlin Conservatory earning a Bachelor of Music in 1916 and a Master in Music degree in 1932.
 She also was a member of Pi Kappa Lambda and the national honor society in music.
 While at Oberlin, she began to compose and publish Creole music.

 "When Love is Done" was her first publication.
 She returned to New Orleans to teach with her father in the Nickerson School of Music and began her debut as a concert artist, playing cities including Atlanta, Birmingham, and Nashville.
 Her stage name, "The Louisiana Lady," was enhanced with her genuine Creole dress; audiences in the U.S. and Europe were enthusiastic about her performances.